EVORA-project/evora-ontology/models/docs/sequenceProvider.md

 # Slot: sequence provider (sequenceProvider)

-_The name of the sequence provider within the list of accepted sequence providers_
+_The name of the sequence provider within the list of accepted sequence providers._